-Residency Program: Fifteen week-residency at Merry Lea Environmental Center of Goshen College (Wolf Lake, Indiana), living in intentional community with a mix of graduate and undergraduate students.
-(More information)
+Residency program: Fifteen week-residency at Goshen (Indiana) College&#rsquo;s Merry Lea Environmental Learning Center in Wolf Lake, Indiana, living in intentional community with a mix of graduate and undergraduate students.

-Purpose: The purpose of this concentration for the MAPs program and the Peace Studies concentration in the MDiv program is to build leadership skills in community development around environmental sustainability that is grounded in practical experience utilizing theological frameworks for interpreting appropriate sustainable responses.
+Purpose: To build leadership skills in community development around environmental sustainability that is grounded in practical experience, utilizing theological frameworks for interpreting appropriate sustainable responses

-Course Work: Three 4-credit hour courses over fifteen weeks taught by Merry Lea professors and staff, including:
+Coursework: Three four-credit hour courses over 15 weeks taught by Merry Lea professors and staff, including:

 - Integrated Social and Ecological Systems

-Lodging costs at Merry Lea will be commensurate with the cost of living in AMBS campus housing.
-AMBS students will be living at Merry Lea Environmental Center the entire semester.
+AMBS students live at Merry Lea Environmental Learning Center the entire semester.
 There is not sufficient room for families to live on site with students.
-Students will share eating and cooking arrangements, plan weekly menus, and shop together weekly.
+Students share eating and cooking arrangements, plan weekly menus and shop together.

-AMBS students will complete an application process for consideration in the Merry Lea program.
-Directions for completing this process are available through the AMBS registrar’s office.
+AMBS students complete an application process for consideration by the Merry Lea program.
+Directions for completing this process are available through the AMBS Registrar.